tomjoht/tomjoht.github.io/_posts/2016/3/2016-03-23-release-of-documentation-theme-for-jekyll-50.md

 ## Theme needs

 Note that I haven't integrated a more robust search with this theme.
-At some point, you need to integrate with something like [Algolia](http://algolia.com) or [Swiftype](http://swifttype.com) to provide a more powerful search feature.
-To get facets, you'll probably need to integrate something from [Apache Solr](http://lucene.apache.org/solr/).
+At some point, I would need to integrate with something like [Algolia](http://algolia.com) or [Swiftype](http://swifttype.com) to provide a more powerful search feature.
+To get facets, I'd probably need to integrate something from [Apache Solr](http://lucene.apache.org/solr/).
 In that sense, the theme is somewhat limited.
 But there's a chance that you could leverage engineering resources to build out this functionality.
 Tech writers tend to focus mostly on content, which is what this theme allows you to do.

 If you'd like to try out the Jekyll theme, I'd be interested to hear your feedback.
-If you're a Windows user, I'm especially interested to hear what works and doesn't work for you with Jekyll.
+If you're new to Jekyll (no matter your platform), I'm especially interested to hear if you can get Jekyll up and running with my installation instructions ([Mac](http://idratherbewriting.com/documentation-theme-jekyll/mydoc_install_jekyll_on_mac/) or [Windows](http://idratherbewriting.com/documentation-theme-jekyll/mydoc_install_jekyll_on_windows/)).